José Manuel Valdés: Early career

 In adolescence, Jose wanted to continue learning, studying to become a priest, but he was stopped by legislation prohibiting mestizos, mulattos, and African men from becoming priests.

-This prohibited Valdes from continuing his primary education (which he received as a reward from the wealthy Spanish family that owned him) into his adolescent years.
+This prohibited Valdés from continuing his primary education (which he received as a reward from the wealthy Spanish family that owned him) into his adolescent years.
 He resolved then to become a Latin surgeon as a teenager, going to the hospital San Andres Hospital in search of training in anatomy.
 His best training came from Hipolito Unanue, who later became the most renowned physician in Peru at the time.
 In 1788, Valdes obtained his degree as a "Latin" Surgeon, authorizing him to perform emergency surgery.
 Through unparalleled skill in his practice, he obtained brilliant testimonials to his work from Juan de la Roca and Hipolito Unanue.
 He uses these to gain special permission from the supreme Peruvian authority on medicine at the time, the Protomedico, who granted him the permission to practice medical cures for one year only.
 Valdes' practice proved so skillful and valuable, that he remained in operation as a surgeon for over fifteen years.
 He began accumulating wealth and bought a house, to which he brought his mother, his sister, Maria de Pilar, and his godmother, the widow of the pharmacist.
 His patients were the members of the highest ranking families in Peru.
-Though Vales was well acquainted with many well to do families, his mulatto status prevented him from being able to seek any companion, and To fill the gap in his life, he delved deeply into his profession, importing only the most modern books from Europe, and the best medical instruments.
+Though Valdés was well acquainted with many well to do families, his mulatto status prevented him from being able to seek any companion, and To fill the gap in his life, he delved deeply into his profession, importing only the most modern books from Europe, and the best medical instruments.
 After 1791. he began collaborating on the Mercurio Peruano.
 In 1793, Valdes published his dissertation on the method of curing dysentery.